rdaum/wasbox/README.md

 Notably missing (and this is just the start of the list):

 - Import binding.
 And likely a pile of of "link" time features.
-- Proper error handling in a bunch of places -- panics all over the place in error conditions.
-(Needs a pile of error enums, etc.)
 - Growable memory.
 - Testing against anything other than "itoa".
 Will for _sure_ fail on anything but the simplest programs right now as it likely has a